 After Knee Replacement: Using a Walker

 Once you can stand, you’ll start using a walker.
-There are 3 main types of walkers:
+There are three main types of walkers:

 Your physical therapist or another member of your healthcare team will help you select the best walker for you.
 As you become better at using the walker and your knee strengthens, you’ll be taught more advanced skills.
-For instance, you may practice stepping on and off a curb.
+For instance, after your physical or occupational therapist or physiatrist has shown you the correct procedures, you may practice stepping on and off a curb as directed.

 Your first steps

 Push your walker a few inches in front of you.

 Keeping your back straight, lean on the walker so it supports your weight.
 Step into the center of the walker with your operated leg, being careful not to twist your leg.
 Then, step with your other leg.